-Tokelau declared a state of emergency at the weekend, following a similar decision by Tuvalu, while in Samoa there have been calls for people to ration water.
+Tokelau declared a state of emergency at the weekend, following a similar decision by Tuvalu, while in Samoa there've been calls for people to ration water.

 Mr Suveinakama says freight deliveries from Samoa have brought bottled water and additional supplies to top up community water tanks, and this should last a week.